-Build muscle at home with this challenging PYRAMID WORKOUT.
-This total body dumbbell workout is ALL STRENGTH and naturally low impact – but the challenging pyramid format is sure to get your heart rate up.
+Build muscle at home with this challenging pyramid workout.
+This total body dumbbell workout is all strength and naturally low impact, but the challenging pyramid format is sure to raise your heart rate.
 Build muscle in the glutes, hamstrings, back, biceps, triceps, shoulders and core, all in under 30 minutes using just a set of dumbbells.

 If you want a solid total body strength training workout that also builds endurance, pyramid workouts are for you.

 Our previous pyramids are considered some of the most challenging workouts on the blog.
 The “stack-on” format is a true mental and physical challenge – which is probably why they’re some of your favorites!

 Today’s pyramid workout differs from our previous pyramids because it is ALL STRENGTH and under 30 minutes.
 This is a great format for building muscle if you have limited time or equipment.

 Pyramid Workout FAQs

 There are a few different types of pyramid workouts.
 In this case, “pyramid workout” refers to the “stack on” structure of the workout, where an additional exercise is added to the working set with each additional set.
 Pyramid workouts can also be created by counting reps of a single exercise, and decreasing reps (standard pyramid) or increasing reps (reverse pyramid) with each additional set.